SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Redshift concurrency scaling (Concurrency Scaling Clusters) enables you to provide consistently fast performance with virtually unlimited concurrent users and queries

+Redshift cluster snapshots can be easily copied by enabline cross-region snapshots

+Set up a snapshot copy grant for a master key in the destination region if snapshots are encrypted by KMS

 ## AWS CloudFormation

 Change Sets can allow you to preview changes to a CloudFormation stack before they are applied.
 Make use of change sets after updating cloudformation template to identify potential trouble spots